 Have you been thinking about giving up on love?
-Know that you’re not alone.
-Almost everyone entertains this thought at some.
-Being caught in a string of bad relationships.
-Actively trying to search for ‘the one’, with no success.
-Feeling stuck in a marriage rife with unhappiness and tension.
+Then know that you’re not alone.
+Almost everyone entertains this thought at some point or another.
+Maybe you’re caught in a string of bad relationships, actively trying to search for ‘the one’ with no success.
+Even feeling stuck in a marriage rife with unhappiness and tension can make you go.
+“Should I give up on love?”

-These trying circumstances can make anyone want to quit love.
-By quitting love, we don’t mean giving up on a relationship you’re currently in but abandoning the idea of love altogether.
-We tell you why you should not.
-Not even when you feel like you’ve hit the rock bottom in your personal life.
+By quitting love, we don’t mean giving up on the relationship you’re currently in, but abandoning the idea of love altogether.
+We tell you why you shouldn’t give up on love.
+Don’t give up on love even just because you feel like you’ve hit rock bottom in your personal life.
+In such dark moments, it becomes even more important to hold on to the hope that something magical is around the corner and it can turn things around for you.

 When You Feel Like Giving Up On Love

-When you feel like giving up on love, you’re undeniably in a tough spot in life.
-Perhaps, your first love, your second love, the one after that and the one after that didn’t pan out as you had expected.
-You have held on to the hope that you’ll meet your soulmate soon.
-But every failed relationship, every heartbreak chips away that hope little by little.
+Is it ok to give up on love?
+When you feel like giving up on love, you must be undeniably in a tough spot in life.
+Perhaps, your first love, your second love, or the one after that didn’t pan out as you had expected it to.
+You had held on to the hope that you’d have met your soulmate by now, but instead, every failed relationship, every heartbreak has changed you as a person and chipped away at that hope little by little.

-When you’ve been oscillating between being the dumper and dumpee, or a long-term relationship not working out has left you devastated, it’s only natural to begin losing faith in the idea of love.
+When you’ve been oscillating between being the dumper and dumpee, or a long-term relationship not working out has left you devastated, it’s only natural to begin losing faith and perpetually ask yourself, ‘Should I give up on love?’
+But maybe don’t give up on love just yet.

-However, love is a basic human need.
+Love is a basic human need.
 Much like food, air and water.
 You need it to survive and thrive.
-Giving up on love can change your outlook toward life and lead to a host of repercussions such as reduced social interactions, stress, anxiety and even depression.
+When you give up on love, it can change your outlook toward life and lead to a host of repercussions, such as reduced social interactions, stress, anxiety and even depression.

 Related Reading: 8 People Define Unconditional Love In Beautiful Ways